by John

 Although school could have been a place to get away from the unhappiness at home, it was often worse.
 I had some friends, but I also had enemies for no apparent reason.
 Starting in fourth grade, they chased me after school and tried to beat me up.
 I had to run home almost daily.
 In our last year at that school, I was relieved — until I learned that all of us would go to the same junior high school.

 Seventh grade was farther from home, yet not far enough for me to take the bus.
 I ran the mile or so home every day.
-Often, I’m sure there weren’t any bullies waiting for me, but I didn’t want to take any chances.
+I’m sure the bullies didn’t chase me every single day, but I didn’t want to take any chances.

 In the cafeteria, I chose tables with only a few kids.
 We didn’t talk much to each other; they probably had the same problems I did.
 Everyone at the table seemed a little scared.
 I was worried every day, even sitting in the cafeteria where some of my foes were.

 I couldn’t believe my ears.
 There was no reason for Bill to risk his popularity by inviting me to join his friends.
-I was nervous, even scared, but I said OK and went to sit down at his table.
-It was packed end to end, with about fifteen kids.
+I was nervous, even scared, but I said okay and went to sit down at his table.
+It was packed end to end with about fifteen kids.

 From then through high school, I was able to gain some self-respect.
-I became outgoing and confident, and made friends myself.
-I now own a home and business, and have a fulfilling social life.
+I became outgoing and confident and made more friends.
+I now own a home and business and have a fulfilling social life.
 That all began when Bill asked me to join his table, where I met friends I still have 23 years later.
 I have never forgotten Bill’s kindness.
 He wasn’t obligated to include me, and may not even realize what an impact he had.

-I now watch out for other people who might be the same as I was that day.
-They might be alone, nervous or scared.
-I learned that simple acts can have large impacts, and I know what one person can change in one day.
+I now watch out for other people who might be in the same situation as I was that day, feeling alone, nervous, or scared.
+I learned that simple acts can have big results, and I know what one person can change in one day.